Health

 Does toenail fungus come back after laser treatment?

 Toenail fungus can return after laser treatment.
-Recurrence of toenail fungus is relatively common even after oral antifungal treatment, and studies have reported that anywhere from 10% to 53% of people see the fungus return over time after it has cleared.
+Recurrence of toenail fungus is relatively common even after oral antifungal treatment, and studies have reported that anywhere from 10% to 50% of people see the fungus return over time after it has cleared.
 Researchers point out that more studies are needed to determine the long-term effectiveness of laser treatment for nail fungus and to identify the most effective devices for the various types of fungal infections.

 What does laser treatment for toenail fungus involve?

-Laser treatment for toenail fungus takes place in a clinical setting.
+Laser therapy for toenail fungus takes place in a clinical setting.
 The affected nails may be cleaned with alcohol and trimmed.
 The laser is focused on the toenail for a certain amount of time, based on the type of laser and severity of the infection.

 Is laser treatment for toenail fungus painful?